Key points:

 Now that you've received your letter of eligibility you're free to start inspecting aged care homes.

-The process takes time so if the situation is urgent then private providers are more likely to be able to respond very quickly – sometimes in a matter of hours.
+The process takes time so if the situation is urgent then you may want to contact a private provider, who are more likely to respond very quickly to your request – sometimes in a matter of hours.

 Government funded services usually need more time to understand, access and begin to receive services.
 If private services cannot be afforded, then in emergencies it is best to contact a General Practitioner or local hospital.